ramarty/blackmarbler/README.md

 ## Overview <a name="overview"></a>

-This package provides functions to download nighttime lights [Black Marble](https://blackmarble.gsfc.nasa.gov/) data.
+This package facilitates downloading nighttime lights [Black Marble](https://blackmarble.gsfc.nasa.gov/) data.
 Black Marble data is downloaded from the [NASA LAADS Archive](https://ladsweb.modaps.eosdis.nasa.gov/archive/allData/5000/VNP46A3/).
-However, downloading data for specific regions for a long time period from the NASA LAADS Archive can be time consuming.
-This package automates the process of (1) downloading data from the NASA LAADS Archive, (2) converting files from H5 files to geotiff files, and (3) mosiacing files together (when needed).
+The package automates the process of downloading all relevant tiles from the NASA LAADS archive to cover a region of interest, converting the raw files (in H5 format) to georeferenced rasters, and mosaicing rasters together when needed.

 ## Installation <a name="installation">